Research

 Mitochondria are equipped with more than 1000 different proteins.
 Most of these proteins are encoded in the nucleus and imported after their synthesis as precursors in the cytosol.
 Import, sorting into the respective mitochondrial subcompartment and processing of these precursor proteins is mediated by sophisticated protein machineries (see cartoon).

-Our group studies how the mitochondrial proteome is build, maintained and dynamically adapted upon changing cellular demands.
-A major focus is on the discovery of cellular signalling mechanisms which dynamically modulate function of the protein import machineries, thereby adapting the mitochondrial proteome to e.g. metabolic switches, stress conditions or disease related changes like oncogenic switches or amyloid beta toxicity.
+Mitochondria are equipped with more than 1000 different proteins.
+Most of these proteins are encoded in the nucleus and imported after their synthesis as precursors in the cytosol.
+Import, sorting into the respective mitochondrial subcompartment and processing of these precursor proteins is mediated by sophisticated protein machineries (see cartoon) Our group studies how the mitochondrial proteome is built, maintained and dynamically adapted upon changing cellular demands.
+A major focus is on the discovery of cellular signalling mechanisms which dynamically modulate function of the protein import machineries, thereby adapting the mitochondrial proteome to e.g. metabolic switches, stress conditions or disease related changes like oncogenic switches of amyloid-beta toxicity.
+We also investigate changes in cytosolic signalling networks triggered upon defects in protein import that result in mitochondrial stress.

 The mitochondrial protein entry gate TOM as a central hub in controlling metabolic fitness.
 We aim to discover novel principles and regulatory mechanisms that control metabolic fitness under physiological and pathophysiological conditions.